LibraryOfCongress/api.congress.gov/Documentation/BillEndpoint.md

 Parent container for all actions taken on a bill or resolution.
 Actions may come from the House, Senate, or Library of Congress.
 An `<actions>` element may include the following children:
 - `<item>`
   - Container for an action taken on a bill or resolution.
-An `<item>` element may include the following children:
+An `<item>` element is repeatable and may include the following children:
     - `<actionDate>` (e.g. 2022-03-08)
       - The date of the action taken on a bill or resolution.
     - `<actionTime>`